patrickbcasey/todo-mvc-auth-local/README.md

 ---

 # Optimizations
--Light and dark modes
+- Light and dark modes
--Fine tune algorithm
+- Fine tune algorithm
--Allow users to see their completed ankis and edit them -Search engine optimization
+- Allow users to see their completed ankis and edit them
+- Search engine optimization
--Question imports
+- Question imports
--Host the website
+- Host the website
--Use a better algorithm to calculate time till next occurence of a given anki
+- Use a better algorithm to calculate time till next occurence of a given anki
  ---